I bring my vocation to life through several platforms and cooperate and co-create my work with many wonderful souls.

-I predominantly work with leadership teams in the NHS which is very satisfying and draws on my first first occupation - a chartered accountant working in the public sector.
-I train aspiring coaches and am on the faculty of TPC Leadership's EMCC, ILM and ICF accredited coach training programmes in the UK.
-I am also leading a significant project to bring the manifesto I co-created with TPCL partners, to life through every brand touchpoint.
+I predominantly work with leaders and leadership teams in the NHS which is very satisfying and draws on my first first occupation - a chartered accountant trained in the public sector.
+I now train aspiring coaches and am on the faculty of TPC Leadership's EMCC, ILM and ICF accredited coach training programmes.

 I am a pro-bono staff member of WYSE International, a charity under the leadership of the United Nation's Department for Information.
 WYSE provides leadership education and ongoing coaching support for emerging leaders who are inspired to make the world a better place.
 The programmes are delivered by highly experienced professionals, all of who work on a pro-bono basis.
 Hanging out with such people - both the staff team and the remarkable young leaders WYSE attracts - is inspiring and sustains me in my efforts to stay in alignment with my manifesto.

 The Teapot Trust

-I am a trustee for the board for The Teapot Trust, a children’s charity which uses art therapy as a way of helping young people cope with long term medical conditions.
+I am a trustee for the board for The Teapot Trust, a charity which provides art therapists to support children better cope with long term medical conditions.
 These conditions can cause anxiety, anger or upset for children and families; art therapy provides a way of expressing and dealing with feelings, helping children to feel more in control and to cope with their condition.
 The Teapot Trust runs up to five art therapy projects a day in NHS hospitals across the UK, including Edinburgh’s Sick Kids, Glasgow and Aberdeen’s Children’s Hospitals, London’s Great Ormond Street and Liverpool’s Alder Hey.
-It was founded almost a decade ago by the rather remarkable Laura Young OBE and her husband John, following the death of their daughter Verity who spent too much of her short life in hospital, first with lupus, then cancer.
+It was founded almost a decade ago by the remarkable Laura Young OBE and her husband John, following the death of their daughter Verity who spent too much of her short life in hospital, first with lupus, then cancer.